steelegbr/alldaydj/ReadMe.md

  - ADDJ_S3_ENDPOINT - The S3 endpoint to use.
  - ADDJ_S3_KEY_ID - The S3 key.
  - ADDJ_S3_KEY_SECRET - The S3 secret.
+ - ADDJ_ELASTIC_SERVER - The elasticsearch server.
+Defaults to "elasticsearch".
+ - ADDJ_ELASTIC_PORT - The elasticsearch server port.
+Defaults to 9200.
+ - ADDJ_ELASTIC_INDEX - The elasticsearch index.
+Defaults to "alldaydj".

 A simple shell script that exports the environment variables should be enough for dev work.
 Remember to execute it correctly inside the Python virtualenv: